daphnetull/frontend-nanodegree-arcade-game/README.md

 ## Overview

 This is my version of Project 3 for Udacity's front-end web development (FEND) nanodegree program.
 It is a simple arcade game inspired by the classic game Frogger, where the user must successfully guide their player to the other side without colliding with an enemy.
-Bumpting into an enemy and making it to the water sends the player back to the beginning.
+Bumping into an enemy and making it to the water sends the player back to the beginning.

 Udacity supplied the [engine.js](js/engine.js) and [resources.js](js/resources.js) files, and some starter code for [app.js](js/app.js).
 The purpose of this project is to practice using classes and objects and ultimately to demonstrate knowledge and proficiency in OOJS.